FoldingAtHome/fah-node/README.md

 #### Login to the node

-To login visit your node's web page.
+To login, visit your node's web page.
 E.g. https://node.example.com/.
 Then click on the protein icon to login.
-If everything is setup correctly you should reach the admin web page.
+If everything is setup correctly, you should reach the admin web page.

 ## Security

-fah-node makes it possible to control many folding clients remotely so security is of the utmost importance.
+fah-node makes it possible to control many folding clients remotely, so security is of the utmost importance.
 To ensure that only authorized persons can access the clients in your swarm, ``fah-node`` has several layers of security.

 ### Limited actions

-The first line of defence is to limit what actions can be performed on the remote clients in your swarm.
+The first line of defense is to limit what actions can be performed on the remote clients in your swarm.
 Authorized users can perform only the following actions on clients in the swarm via a ``fah-node``: